The Perth Morris Men would like to wish you all a Merry Christmas and a Happy New Year.

 Lots of good feedback was received and typical of the feedback is this one received from the Squire of the Australian Morris Ring (Tim Beckett)- see Tim’s_Feedback

-To see what the Adelide Morris Men thought of it – see Headline
+To see what the Adelaide Morris Men thought of it – see Headline

 For some Photos – see Photos

-During the evening because this year is our 40th Anniversary Thomas presented our Squire with a collectors item – a stein that was made for the 40 year Forrest of Dean Morris Festival.
-A card was also presented from the Forrest of Dean.
+During the evening because this year is our 40th Anniversary Thomas presented our Squire with a collectors item – a stein that was made for the 40 year Forest of Dean Morris Festival.
+A card was also presented from the Forest of Dean.

 We would like to wish you all a Merry Christmas and a Happy New Year.

 It has been a reasonably busy year for the Perth Morris Men and by the time the year is over we will have danced in public on fifteen occasions in WA as well as two interstate events.
 The National Folk Festival at Easter as a “busking” side and the following weekend in Adelaide as guests of the Adelaide Morris Men at the English Morris Ring meeting.
 This is how our year unfolded:

 - “Down South Tour” – Australia Day long weekend – visited Bush Shack, Duckstein, Cowaramup & Colonial Breweries

 - Perth Medieval Fayre – 16th of March